CLSPhila/ui-data-explorer/README.md

 Run it with:
 `docker-compose run --rm datadownload`

+# Running locally

+There are a number of environment variables you need to set up.
+See `.env.example`.

 # Setting up workflows

 We use github actions/workflows/jobs (there are a lot of different terms!) to download the data.